keckao/kapa/_pages/design.md

 title: "KAPA Design"
 ---

-KAPA upgrades the existing LGS single-conjugate adaptive optics (SCAO) system to a 3-laser tomographic AO system (LTAO).
+KAPA upgrades the LMCT LGS single-conjugate adaptive optics (SCAO) system to a 4-laser tomographic AO system (LTAO).
 KAPA offers three fundamental improvements over the existing AO system:

-* **Higher Strehl** is achieved through the use of three LGS for atmospheric tomography to eliminate the “cone effect”.
+* **Higher Strehl** is achieved through the use of four LGS for atmospheric tomography to eliminate the “cone effect”.
 * **More Sky Coverage** is achieved by using partially AO-corrected near-infrared tip-tilt stars for low-order correction.
 * **Accurate PSFs** are achieved by deploying new reconstruction techniques that use AO telemetry, atmospheric profiling, and extensive instrument calibrations.